 Generally speaking, the more urban you get, the more jaded you get, but that sure isn’t the case on the Gold Coast.
 No matter where I go, I’m always greeted with a friendly smile and a welcome hello, out to shopping centres, doing the school drop-off, picking up the mail, it seems the gold coast residents are always up for a chat.

-Residents on the Gold Coast are well-educated, cultured, fit, and outdoorsy people that care about the city.
+Residents on the Gold Coast are well-educated, cultured, fit, and outdoorsy people that care about city life.
 It’s as if the locals know their home is something special, and so everyone does their bit to keep it that way.

 The city is culturally diverse.
 You can enjoy a show or exhibition at the arts centre.
 Explore the many markets and street food precincts popping up all over the place.

-Local supermarkets and specialty food stores are easily accessible, scattered throughout the Gold Coast suburbs.
+Local supermarkets and specialty food stores are easily accessible, scattered throughout the suburbs.

-We have a nurturing and competitive sporting community operating out of world-class training facilities (thank you, Commonwealth Games), and of course, the Gold Coast also serves up a huge selection of fun outdoor activities for everyone.
-Enjoy the world-class theme parks all year round.
+We have a nurturing and competitive sporting community operating out of worldclass training facilities (thank you Commonwealth Games) and of course, the Gold Coast also serves up a huge selection of fun outdoor activities for everyone.
+Enjoy the theme parks all year round.
 Join a surf club and get the kids into nippers.

 Go hiking in the hinterland or take the family bike riding along the foreshore.